How To Develop Rock Solid Self-Discipline

 A simple way to start is by delaying small pleasures in your daily life:

-- If you crave sweets, wait 15 minutes before eating them.
+• If you crave candy, wait 15 minutes before eating it.
 Over time, increase this delay.

 Building this practice strengthens your ability to resist temptation, which is a core skill of self-discipline.